 lead_status:Trial calls < 3 not call_date:today sort:-created limit:100

-This would limit it only 100 trial status leads you've called less than 3 times total, haven't called yet that day, sorted from newest to oldest.
+This would limit it to only 100 trial status leads you've called less than three times total, haven't called yet that day, sorted from newest to oldest.
 The list would slowly reduce in number as you call each of the 100 leads.
-On the following day, you'd receive a new 100 Leads to call.
+You'd receive a new 100 Leads to call the following day.

 slice is a great way to assign leads without any manual work.